mjk007/DPGLUEasCLI/README.md

 Unzip to use.

 Note:  PSHELL scripts are open source.
 PowerShell and PWSH 7.0 is required.
 Sync64.exe for windows should be installed and manually run once for FS sync.
+Powershell is solely used for proper Restful API to/from Element and for calling FS sync.
+Otherwise the entire software is written in ANSI C and LUA.
+The SolidFire Powershell cli toolkit are not used.
+This is so the DPGLUE platform is portable and usable for myriad of platforms.
+The goal of DPGLUE is around Data protections.
+It can execute the Element integration on behalf of other app "plugins" too.